mtth/hdfs/README.rst

 Features
 --------

-* Python bindings for the WebHDFS_ API, supporting both secure and insecure clusters.
+* Python (2.6+ and 3.3+) bindings for the WebHDFS_ API, supporting both secure
+  and insecure clusters.
-* Lightweight CLI with aliases for convenient namenode URL caching.
+* Lightweight CLI to transfer files and start an interactive client shell, with aliases for convenient namenode URL caching.
 * Additional functionality through optional extensions:

   + `avro`, allowing reading/writing Avro files directly from JSON.